muraschal/myae/README.md

 - **AI Integration**:
   - OpenAI GPT-4-Turbo for core functionality
   - API routes in Next.js for OpenAI requests
-  - Claude (only used for development support in Cursor, not integrated in myAE)
+  - Claude (only used for development support in Cursor, not integrated in myÆ)
 - **Memory Layers**:
   - **Short-term**: Upstash Redis (serverless key-value storage)
     - Stores temporary contexts like daily mood or recent AI interactions